AkiValiaho/AkiTest/README.md

 # How to use

-AkiTest is used in a very familiar way if you've done work with testing libraries like JUnit.
+TestingLibrary is used in a very familiar way if you've done work with testing libraries like JUnit.

 You need the plugin in your pom: